Hello Kostas,

 logic_error exception caught

-But when I run it without the line, it says that the variable f
+But when I run it without the line, it says that the variable f is not defined

 RuntimeError: (Getfem::InterfaceError) -- Error in getfem_generic_assembly_compile_and_exec.cc, line 5659 void getfem::ga_compile_node(getfem::pga_tree_node, getfem::ga_workspace&, getfem::ga_instruction_set&, getfem::ga_instruction_set::region_mim_instructions&, const getfem::mesh&, bool, getfem::ga_if_hierarchy&):